kianaseraj/Python-Data-Analytics/churn/README.md

 In addition to these features, the dataset provides tenure, which indicates the number of months a customer has remained subscribed to the service.

+📎 SQL-based churn reporting for this dataset is available in my [SQL-Data-Analytics](https://github.com/kianaseraj/SQL-Data-Analytics-Report/tree/main/churn) repository.

 **🔍 Key Questions We Aim to Answer**

 A. What customer behaviors are most strongly associated with churn?